 #2 Technology is a friend

-Using technology to one's advantage is a big part of being more organized and less stressed out.
+Using technology to one’s advantage is a big part of being more organized and less stressed out.
 In this article, we wrote about the reasons to use Automatic Call Distribution.
-It’s an example of the feature that would help with taking too many tasks off your agents’ shoulders.
-Implementing the right tool to your call center will enable your team to focus more on tasks that worth their attention because those which are less relevant would be handled by a software system.
+It’s an example of a feature that would help with taking too many tasks off your agents’ shoulders.
+Implementing the right tool to your call center will enable your team to focus more on tasks that are worth their attention because those which are less relevant would be handled by a software system.

 Choosing an omnichannel app that keeps all the information within one tool and is intuitive is the best gift you can give to your employees.
 It’s the easiest and most efficient way to reduce the number of insignificant tasks to eliminate another stressor.
 If you’re looking for one – check out CloudTalk.